VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 If you really want advice on what to use for your personal, daily password storage needs I think [keepassxc](https://keepassxc.org) is probably the best option at the moment, though it's still a tad awkward.

-For advice on making secure programs see Engineering Chapter 23.
+For advice on security and privacy see the <a href="/engineering/networking/security/">Security & Exploitation</a> and <a href="/engineering/networking/privacy/">Privacy</a> pages.

 {{< /hint >}}

 ##### Authorization:

 Put simply, we need easier to use, fine grain authorization settings that can't be bypassed.
 I should be able to tell a program, website, or app that I don't want to give it my location, and then, if it asks anyway it should be fed garbage.
-Refusal should also not stop access to that service.
-Similarly for storage, microphone, contact, etc.
+Refusal should also not stop access to that service<a class="ptr">(16)</a>.
+Similarly for storage, microphone, contacts, etc.

 Newer versions of Android actually do this really well, including the ability to only grant those permissions for that session.
 This is amazing.
 It's not *perfect*, far from it.
 Like, Bluetooth requires location permissions and, unless you're on a rooted phone, there are some permissions the user can't even give.
 That's a load of shit, but I'll come back to that.

 #### Content Linkage sorta sucks

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Search is the biggest scam in UI now.
+It almost never works.
+How do you find stuff that is not in your top 10 results of mini snippets?
+We need more explorative interfaces taking advantage of context and association. <a href="https://t.co/RC1BEekf3X">pic.twitter.com/RC1BEekf3X</a></p>&mdash; Marcin Ignac (@marcinignac) <a href="https://twitter.com/marcinignac/status/1400806180797231104?ref_src=twsrc%5Etfw">June 4, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ![](https://obsidian.md/images/screenshot.png)